Below is an alphabetical list of legal terms commonly used in divorce in California:

-Marriage Certificate: it is to prove that you were married.
-You can obtain a certified copy of the document from the government department or agency where you were married.
+Marriage Certificate: A marriage certificate is to prove that you were married.
+You can obtain a certified copy of the document from the city or town hall in the town where you were married.

-Mediation: This is an alternative method to dissolve your marriage.
-This is a method that works for couples that desire an amicable divorce and can cooperate with one another.
-Couples can meet with a neutral third party (the “divorce mediator”) to discuss and work out the terms of their divorce.
-Unlike arbitration, mediation is a voluntary process which requires the cooperation and will to compromise by each party, so a resolution that is binding can be signed by both parties.
-Unlike arbitration, where the arbitrator makes the decision, the parties create their own agreement based on their own negotiations.
+Mediation: Mediation is a peaceful alternative to litigation.
+Mediation works for couples that desire an amicable divorce and can cooperate with one another.
+Couples can meet with a neutral third party (a certified “divorce mediator”) to discuss and work out the terms of their divorce.
+Mediation is a voluntary process that requires the cooperation of both parties to reach a resolution.

-Motion: a request in writing to the court.
+Motion: A Motion is a request in writing to the court.
 The purpose of filing a motion is to obtain a court order from the judge that will provide a temporary solution to a problem.
-Here are some examples of motions during a case: Motion for Temporary Support, Motion of Temporary Custody, Motion for Attorney Fees, and Motion for Temporary Restraining Order.
+Here are some examples of motions during a case: Motion for Temporary Support, Motion of Temporary Custody, Motion for Attorney Fees, etc.

 Parenting Time (visitation): Parenting time is another term for visitation.
 Parenting time refers to how each parent will spend time with the children.
 Compare this to “child custody,” which means the rights and responsibilities between parents for taking care of their children.
 Remember, in California, one parent may have custody or both parents may share custody.

-Prenuptial Agreement: this is basically a contract between a couple who plans to marry and want certain rights and/or property protected.
+Prenuptial Agreement: A prenuptial agreement is a contract between a couple who plans to marry and want certain rights and/or property protected.
 A prenuptial agreement is sometimes called a premarital agreement or “prenup” for short.

 Postnuptial Agreement: This type of an agreement is made by spouses during their marriage as opposed to prior to marriage like a prenuptial agreement.
 It is a way for parties to resolve financial differences in the event of a divorce.
 The goal is to restore harmony in the marital relationship.
 The agreement must comply with strict legal standards in order to be enforceable, so spouses will often seek the service of a mediator or experienced attorneys to ensure the validity of their agreement.

-Request for Production of Documents: This is an official request for documents that initiates the fact-finding process which occurs prior to trial.
+Request for Production of Documents: This is an official request for documents during the Discovery phase, that initiates the fact-finding process which occurs prior to trial.

 Respondent: The party who answers is called the Respondent.

-Residency Requirement: Requirements that prove residency in the state.
-The court needs jurisdiction in order to have a judge reside over your case–it must have jurisdiction over both spouses or a family law clerk will not accept your divorce case for filing.
+Residency Requirement: A California court needs jurisdiction in order to have a judge preside over your case.
 In California, one spouse or the other must have lived in California for at least six months and in the county where the divorce is being filed for at least three months.